Sex Phobia or Erotophobia: How to Overcome It

 In psychologists’ and sexologists’ clinics, it isn’t uncommon to find people with problems related to frustrations and insecurities during sex.
 Believing that the sexual act is something dirty, having had a painful experience, or thinking certain practices aren’t correct can all do a lot of damage.

 Sexual relations can be satisfying, and pleasurable and can bring two people closer together in their relationship.
-But, in order to do that, you have to learn to overcome sex phobia, which isn’t always easy to admit in the first place.
+But, to do that, you have to learn to overcome sex phobia, which isn’t always easy to admit in the first place.

 Facing your fears head-on is frightening.
 However, this doesn’t mean that you shouldn’t start making steps towards enjoying sex and your partner today.